zillow/create-react-styleguide/README.md

 From the master project, first install the published CRS module.
 Second, you will want to add a [crs.config.js](#crsconfigjs) file (if it does not already exist), and update the `styleguides` property to include the name of the module you just installed.
 That's it!
 Running `npm start` will now show components from all linked libraries.

+## STYLEGUIDE.md

+This is an optional file at the root of your project that describes your component library as a whole.
+This will be shown at the top of your living styleguide, and at the beginning of your section wherever this styleguide is linked.

 ## Under the covers

 `create-react-styleguide` leverages [nwb](https://github.com/insin/nwb) under the covers for its build and testing tasks. [react-styleguidist](https://react-styleguidist.js.org/) is used for the living style guide.